shahsanket2107/Stock-Trading-Application/out/production/Assignment4/SETUP-README.txt

 Enter 3 to determine the total value of portfolio on a certain date Enter 4 to view all portfolio names
 Enter 5 to load your portfolio
-Enter 6 to create flexible portfolio
-Enter 7 to examine composition of flexible portfolio Enter 8 to load a flexible portfolio
+Enter 6 to create flexible portfolio (You would be charged a commission fee of $3.33 per transaction) Enter 7 to examine composition of flexible portfolio Enter 8 to load a flexible portfolio
-Enter 9 to buy stocks on a specific date
-Enter 10 to sell stocks on a specific date
-Enter 11 to determine the total value of flexible portfolio on a certain date Enter 12 to find cost basis of a flexible portfolio on a certain date Enter 13 to view how the portfolio has performed over a period of time using chart
+Enter 9 to buy stocks on a specific date (You would be charged a commission fee of $3.33 per transaction) Enter 10 to sell stocks on a specific date (You would be charged a commission fee of $3.33 per transaction) Enter 11 to determine the total value of flexible portfolio on a certain date Enter 12 to find cost basis of a flexible portfolio on a certain date Enter 13 to view how the portfolio has performed over a period of time using chart